Maximilien Robespierre: August 1792

 On 1 August, the Assembly voted on Carnot's proposal, enforcing the distribution of pikes to all citizens, excluding vagabonds.
 By 3 August, the mayor and 47 sections demanded the removal of the king.
 On 5 August Robespierre disclosed the discovery of a plan for the king to escape to Château de Gaillon.
 Aligning with Robespierre's stance, almost all sections in Paris rallied for the dethronement of the king and issued a decisive ultimatum.
 Brissot urged the preservation of the constitution, advocating against both the dethronement of the king and the election of a new assembly.
 Simultaneously, the Council of Ministers recommended the arrest of Danton, Marat and Robespierre if they attended the Jacobin club.

-In the early hours of Friday, 10 August 30,000 Fédérés (volunteers hailing from the countryside) and sans-culottes (militant citizens from the Paris) mounted a successful assault upon the royal palace of the Tuileries.
+In the early hours of Friday, 10 August 30,000 Fédérés (volunteers hailing from the countryside) and sans-culottes (militant citizens from Paris) mounted a successful assault upon the royal palace of the Tuileries.
 Robespierre considered it a triumph for the "passive" (non-voting) citizens.
 The Assembly, rattled by the events, suspended the king's powers and authorised the election of a new National Convention in the light of the changing role of the monarchy.
 On the night of 11 August, Robespierre secured a position in the Paris Commune, representing the Section de Piques, his residential district.
 The governing committee advocated universal male suffrage in the election of the new National Convention.
 Despite Camille Desmoulins' belief that the turmoil had concluded, Robespierre asserted that it marked merely the beginning.
 By 13 August, Robespierre openly opposed the reinforcement of the départements.
 Subsequently, Danton invited him to join the Council of Justice.
 Robespierre published the twelfth and final edition of Le Défenseur de la Constitution, serving as an account and political testament.

 On 16 August, Robespierre submitted a petition to the Legislative Assembly, endorsed by the Paris Commune, urging the establishment of a provisional Revolutionary Tribunal specifically tasked with dealing with perceived "traitors" and "enemies of the people".
 The following day, he was appointed as one of eight judges for this tribunal.
 However, citing a lack of impartiality, Robespierre declined to preside over it.
 (Note: On 27 August Robespierre was elected as president of his section and explained in a letter to Le Moniteur Universel two motives: "I could not be the judge of those of which I was the adversary; but I had to remember that if they were the enemies of the fatherland, they had also declared themselves mine.
 This maxim, good in all circumstances, is especially applicable to this one: the justice of the people must bear a character worthy of it; it must be imposing as well as prompt and terrible.